-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic reading assessments.
 Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress PIRA PUMA 1, 2, 3, 4 Embedding dialogic activities across the school curriculum.
-These can support pupils to articulate key ideas, There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are 1 consolidate understanding and extend vocabulary.
-We will purchase resources and fund ongoing teacher training and release time. inexpensive to implement with high impacts on reading: Speech and Language NELI Programme Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Read Write Inc Materials and Jolly Phonics 2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) White Rose and Maths Hub Mastery Training course (CPD) 3 Improve the quality of social and emotional (SEAL) learning.
-SEAL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress PIRA 1, 2, 3, 4 Purchase of DfE validated Systematic Synthetic Phon- ics programme to secure stronger phonics teaching for all pupils.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Littlewandle letters and sounds revisited 2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teach- ing for Mastery training).
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS_1 and 2.pdf (publishing.service.gov.uk) White Rose and Maths Hub Mastery Training course (CPD) 3 Improve the quality of social and emotional learning.
+Zones of Regulation training for all staff.
+(Autism Out- reach) Anxiety training and interven- tion.
+Wellbeing Ambassadors trained with targeted inven- tions.
 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): Cambridgeshire PSHE Resource - Subscription 5